radhaKannan/Ticket-Service/README.md

 This TicketServiceImplementation is written in Java and uses Maven as its build tool.

 JUnit and Mockito are the testing frameworks that are used.
 ### Design
 Two HashMaps (heldTickets and rowSpaceMap) and one TreeMap (continuousSpaceMap) is used to track the number of seats available in the venue.

+The **heldTickets** map stores the seatHoldId and its corresponding seatHold object.
+This allows to keep track of the tickets currently being held.

 The **rowSpaceMap** holds the row number and the list of continuous seat blocks in that row.
 For example, if the venue has 2 rows and 6 columns and if seat numbers 2 and 3 are booked in row 0, then the rowSpaceMap would look like: